-Special measures to enable foreign prisoners to keep in contact with their children are particularly important as they are valuable both to the prisoner concerned and are in the interest of the child (Rule 22.6 - see also Rule 35).
-Where children visit their imprisoned foreign parent, there should be open contact with the parent wherever possible (Bangkok Rules 26 to 28).
+Special measures to enable foreign prisoners to keep in contact with their children are particularly important as they are valuable both to the prisoner concerned and are in the interest of the child (Rule 22.7 - see also Rule 35.3).
+Where children visit their imprisoned parent, there should be open contact with that parent wherever possible (Rules 26 to 28, UN Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (Resolution2010/16)).

-The prison authorities can assist directly in the preservation of family relationships by informing family members of major events in the life of the prisoner including their transfer, major health issues and their death.
+The prison authorities can assist directly in the preservation of family relationships by informing family members of major events in the life of the prisoner, including their transfer, major health issues and their death.
 To achieve this, the authorities need to keep in contact with known family members and have a record of their most recent contact details.
-Such contacts should of course always be subject to the approval of the prisoner (Rules 22.8 and 22.9).
-The reverse situation should also be considered.
-Where the prison authorities are given news of major events in the life of a member of the prisoner's family they should convey this information to the prisoner (EPR 24.6).
+Such contacts should of course always be subject to the approval of the